-- 1) Which chunks to assign to which virtual machine? - 2) How to exploit redundancy and select good replicas? - 3) How to efficiently embed virtual machines and their inter-connecting network? - 4) Can the chunk assignment, replica selection and virtual machine embedding problems be jointly optimized, in polynomial time?
+- 1. Which chunks to assign to which virtual machine? - 2.
+How to exploit redundancy and select good replicas? - 3.
+How to efficiently embed virtual machines and their inter-connecting network? - 4.
+Can the chunk assignment, replica selection and virtual machine embedding problems be jointly optimized, in polynomial time?

 We draw a complete picture of the problem space: We show that even problem variants exhibiting multiple degrees of freedom in terms of replica selection and embedding, can be solved optimally in polynomial time, and we present several efficient algorithms accordingly.
 However, we also prove limitations in terms of computational tractability, by providing reductions from 3-D matching and Boolean satisfiability (SAT).
-Interestingly, while it is well-known that (unsplittable) multi-commodity flow problems are NP-hard in capacitated networks; moreover, we show that NP-hard problems already arise in small-diameter networks (as they are widely used today [2]).
+Interestingly, while it is well-known that (unsplittable) multi-commodity flow problems are NPhard in capacitated networks, our hardness results also hold in uncapacitated networks; moreover, we show that NP-hard problems already arise in smalldiameter networks (as they are widely used today [2]).

-B. Organization
+1.2.
+Organization

-Section II introduces our formal model in detail.
-Algorithms are presented in Section III and hardness results are presented in Section IV.
-After discussing related work in Section V, we conclude our work in Section VI.
+Section 2 introduces our formal model in detail.
+Algorithms are presented in Section 3 and hardness results are presented in Section 4.
+Section 5 takes a deeper look at the NP-hardness variants.
+After discussing related work in Section 6, we conclude our work in Section 7.